Skip to main content

 (4) Health and safety skills.

-(C) A written school child curriculum shall be adapted to address individual needs, personal interests and developmental levels.
-Personal choice and self-initiated learning experiences shall be encouraged and supported in all curriculum planning.
+(C) A written school child curriculum will be adapted to address individual needs, personal interests and developmental levels.
+Personal choice and self-initiated learning experiences will be encouraged and supported in all curriculum planning.
 The program may offer, but not necessarily be limited to, the following list of recommended activities and projects:

 (1) Creative construction;